AchiengOreyo/alx-low_level_programming/0x14-bit_manipulation/README.md

 Task 0-converts a binary number to an unsigned int.
 Task 1- prints the binary representation of a number.
-Task 2 - returns the value of a bit at a given index
+Task 2 - returns the value of a bit at a given index Task 3 - sets the value of a bit to 1 at a given index.